Meet Our Instructors

 Dojo Instructor, Adult Classes

 Training at FKU since 1993, Sensei Tracey started teaching classes in 1997.
 She is a first dan black belt in empty hand and a first dan in kobudo.
-She is pursuing her second dan this year!
+She is pursuing her second dan in 2020!

 “I have been teaching classes at FKU for over twenty years and consider myself a student with so much more to learn.“